 Darkness, hollows, or even bags under the eyes are one of the first signs of aging many of us see.
 Smile lines or crow’s feet are other symptoms of this decline in collagen.
 Or if you are more of a worrier, you may see lines forming between your eyebrows.
 We all have lines when we frown or laugh.
-But aging skin will have faint lines that remain when the face is at rest.
+However, aging skin will have faint lines that remain when the face is at rest.

 Another early sign of aging is increased hyperpigmentation.
 These irregularities in skin color are sometimes referred to as age or sun spots.

 Taking strides early on to delay the onset of aging is the best strategy.
-After all, it is much easier to prevent damage from happening than it is to repair damage that’s already been done.
-Unfortunately, early signs of aging often go unnoticed and aren’t addressed until they become more substantial.
+After all, it’s much easier to prevent damage from happening than it is to repair damage that’s already been done.
+Unfortunately, the early signs of aging often go unnoticed and aren’t addressed until they become more substantial.
 Waiting can cost more money and time in the long run, and you’re less likely to be satisfied with the outcome of this “too little, too late” approach.

 Sunscreen, and not just any sunscreen